jrandallw/JesseWintonCo/_work/mary-kantorik.md

   caption: Model • Mary Kantorik

 ---
-lifestyle shots with mary kantorik, a new affiliate for xomandysue, an urban apparel company located in newport beach, ca.
+Lifestyle shots with Mary Kantorik, a new affiliate for xomandysue, an urban apparel company located in Newport Beach, CA.